IdeallyGrey/LukOS/README.md

 Seeing the blue color on the screen was an aha! moment for me, and I was proud of that.
 I am coming away from this Hackathon with both a slightly deeper understanding of, and much greater respect for, how low level programs like kernels work.

 ## What's next?
-*What's next for the project?
-Are there any improvements, features, or long-term goals for this project?
-How might you go about doing so?*
 The next step would be implement handling for exceptions and interrupts, thought that looks to have quite a learning curve.
 Maybe some day.

 ## Try it out